tinamayswinkels/7-day-photography/_docs/b-7-Day-Challenge/day-7.md

 **ISO&nbsp;**controls how sensitive the sensor is to light which impacts 2 main things; the brightness of the image & the amount of noise (grain) in the image.
 A higher ISO is more sensitive to light (brighter) but also more noisy, a lower ISO is less sensitive to light (darker) and has less noise.&nbsp;

 Remember that you need to balance the overall amount of light coming into the camera.
 So if your priority is a really fast shutter speed, you might need to use a higher f-stop and higher ISO.
 If you really want a blurry background, you might need to increase the shutter speed and ISO.
-Generally we adjust the main priority first, and ISO last.&nbsp;
+Generally we adjust the main priority first, and ISO last (with the goal to keep ISO as low while still having a correctly exposed image).&nbsp;

 Depending on the mode you shoot in, you might be controlling just one aspect and the camera is automatically handling the others or you might be controlling all three.&nbsp;